Abandoned Rosies Diner | Abandoned 50’s Diner

 My time is up, I head out back for some photos of the mini putt and head back to the car.
 Success

-Now, RiddimRyder and Chris are both ready for their turn so they gear up and head in while I keep watch.
-They collectively described their experience inside together as a well choreographed dance routine.
-How romantic!
+Now, RiddimRyder is ready for his turn so he gears up and head in while I keep watch.

 “I really want to go back inside”